Having an eye examination at home

 If you need to change your glasses

 Your optometrist will bring a selection of new frames, in a range of styles and prices, for you to try on.
 If you don't find a style that you like or that suits your budget, don't be afraid to ask if you can see some more.
-If you have old frames that you'd like to use, again ask the optometrist to inspect them to see if they're still suitable.
+If you have old frames that you'd like to re-use, again ask the optometrist to inspect them to see if they're still suitable.
 Always ask for a statement of the exact cost of the frames and lenses before agreeing to go ahead with the order.
 You may be entitled to help with the cost of NHS glasses so remember to ask the optometrist about this.

-When your spectacles are ready the optometrist will contact you again to arrange delivery.
+When your spectacles are ready, the optometrist will contact you again to arrange delivery.
 The person who delivers your glasses should make sure they fit you comfortably.

 Always keep a record of the optometrist's name and phone number in case you need to contact them again.